 It’s the same for a solitary canoeist paddling around Newfoundland.
 The same for a climber setting foot on top of Everest.
 A person in a hang glider soaring over the Pyrenees experiences this feeling too, as does a sailor rounding Cape Horn.
 Yes, it’s about the adventure, the challenge.
 It is, however, primarily because our bodies realise that that is where we were nurtured, where we spent our infancy, that is where we were raised.

 We are meant to be out there, it’s is embedded in us, it is comforting and it is natural.
 This is why it feels so right.

-You can hear a recent inteview with me and David Lintern shortly after I returned from the Appalachian Trail here:
+You can hear an interview with me and David Lintern shortly after I returned from the Appalachian Trail here:

 Born in the south of England and having lived on the edge of a small village, the countryside was my playground.
 Fond memories of Summers spent mucking around in the woods with my mates still stay with me.
-There were no mobile phones or iPods then, we made our own entertainment,
+There were no mobile phones or iPads then, we made our own entertainment.

 We live in a world where we feel the desire to make everything quicker in order to free up more time, which we then fill with more crap.
 When it all gets too meaningless for me (which is often) I feel the need to escape.
 To be part of the great outdoors, with all my belongings strapped to my back, to be able to camp wherever takes my fancy and to have no decisions to make other than where and when to sleep and eat clarifies, simplifies and puts the world in perspective.